Fracture reduction - closed

 A closed reduction can:

-Your health care provider will talk with you about the possible risks of a closed reduction.
+Your doctor will talk with you about the possible risks of a closed reduction.
 Some are:

 Your risk of any of these problems is greater if you:

-An open reduction is painful.
+The procedure is often painful.
 You will receive medicine to block the pain during the procedure.
 You might receive:

-After you receive pain medicine, your health care provider will set the bone in the right position by pushing or pulling the bone.
+After you receive pain medicine, your doctor will set the bone in the right position by pushing or pulling the bone.
 This is called traction.

 After the bone is set: